jorik041/Emerald-AI-wiki/Emerald-AI-Animation-Events.md

 ![](https://i.imgur.com/g21doIq.png)

 ## Enable and Disable Interactive Items with Animation Events
-Please familiarize yourself with how Animation Events with this Unity Guide before creating Animation Events, if you are unfamiliar with the process. https://docs.unity3d.com/Manual/AnimationEventsOnImportedClips.html
 Each AI has its own Items list that can be customized to be used for things such as quests and interactive animations.
 The Items List can be found under AI’s Settings>Items tab.
 These allow users to have a list of items each with an ID that can be played programmatically or through Animation Events using said ID.
 These are especially useful for Emote animations to allow items to be enabled and disabled for an animation such as a cup for drinking water or an item for an AI’s work animation.
 Note: Typically, you will want the item attached to your AI.
 In this example, the bucket is attached to the AI’s left hand.

 ![](https://i.imgur.com/Nkwmwao.png)